 A master’s thesis is applicable in some programs.
 The thesis topic, together with a tentative outline and bibliography, must be presented for approval to the thesis advisor of the major department.

 All work for a master’s degree and for the Certificate of Advanced Study must be completed within six years of matriculation.
 All work for the doctoral degree must be completed within seven years of matriculation.
 Any extension time or time limitation must be reported in writing.
 Approval is given by the dean of the division and the Associate Vice President for Learning Effectiveness

-Rivier University, in compliance with the Family Educational Rights and Privacy Act (FERPA), may, without the student’s approval, release the following directory information: Student’s name, ID card picture, address, telephone number, date of birth, major field of study, class year, dates of attendance, enrollment status, degrees and awards received (if any), place of employment, most recent previous educational agency or institution attended, and e-mail address.
+Rivier University, in compliance with the Family Educational Rights and Privacy Act (FERPA), may, without the student’s approval, release the following directory information: Student’s name, ID card picture, address, telephone number, major field of study, class year, dates of attendance, enrollment status, degrees and awards received (if any), place of employment, most recent previous educational agency or institution attended, and e-mail address.
 Students are given the opportunity to restrict the release of any or all directory information at the time of registration.

 Graduate students should refer to their program department for procedures regarding dropping and/or adding a course.
 The Registrar’s Office provides specific dates each semester for the drop/add period whcih can be found in the university’s academic calendar.
 A student is responsible for following current registration policy.